TysenImaiToyama/TysenImaiToyama.github.io/projects/AuraEssence.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Aura Essence is a web-app using the Django framework.
 In a team of three people, we were tasked to design and create an application that communicated with a smart light bulb.
 The theme of the application was to be an ambient style application.
 Its functionality was to change its themes, have an on and off timer, and play ambient nature sounds.
 This was my first time coding with Python and Django.
-Due to a package no longer being supported, the code is currently deprecated.
+Due to the win32api package no longer being supported, the code is currently deprecated.

 ## Contributions